 Look into the Self declare Form to see what native APIs are supported in the DUT and what AI hardware functions are exposed.
 (Self-declaration FORM)

 Native APIs Test Scripts preparation

-According to the APIs supported, prepare the corresponding scripts to test whether the native APIs can be called successfully and function normally.
+According to the supported APIs, GCF or third party should download ML-Commons benchmark app to test whether the native APIs can be called successfully and function normally.

 Initial configuration

 DUT is Switched OFF.